 Meet me, Regan!

-I’m a neurodivergent therapist who grew up in a neurodivergent household, so I understand firsthand that there’s no single “right” way to process the world.
-My approach is warm, collaborative, and direct, with a touch of humor.
-I offer a space where you can show up exactly as you are.
-Free of judgment.
-And together, we can begin to explore what healing and self-understanding might look like for you.
+I offer a space where you can show up exactly as you are, free of judgment.
+Together, we can begin to explore what healing and self-understanding might look like for you.

 I work with children, teens, college students, and adults, as well as families navigating neurodivergence, complex trauma (CPTSD), anxiety, depression, overwhelm, and identity challenges.